justinrummel/jr.com-mm/_posts/2012-01-23-working-with-ipv6-and-mac-os-x.md

 ---
+layout: single
 title: "Working With IPv6 and Mac OS X"
-layout: single
+date: 2012-01-23
+categories:
+    - "Tech Article"
 tags:
     - Apple
     - IPv6
     - Lion
     - OSX
----
-What is IPv6?
 ---
 I don't feel that anyone reading this in 2012 has never heard of IPv6.
 The easiest way to put it it's a combinations of HEX values to make a big ugly "thing" that represents your computer.
 IPv4 was simple; four octets made up of a value from 0-255; thus 192.168.1.111.
 IPv6 takes this to a new other level.
 From Wikipedia: